 Call your Study Center

 Before all else—even before you post a sick selfie that is sure to get an outpouring of digital sympathy—call your onsite UCEAP representatives.
 Even if you have a minor cold, it is better to alert them early on.
-They can bring you the local version of chicken soup, and, if your illness advances, they can help you navigate treatment options and arrange makeup work for missing classes.
+They can tell you what the local version of chicken soup is and perhaps where to find it.
+If your illness advances, they can help you navigate treatment options and offer guidance on what to do about missed classes.

 TIP: At your arrival orientation, you’ll find out who to call in a medical emergency.
-If you bring a smartphone (highly recommended), store the local numbers in your phone as soon as you get them.
+If you bring a smartphone with an international call plan (highly recommended), store the local numbers in your phone as soon as you get them.

 Seek Medical Help Immediately